maxbarnas/sigkill.dk/projects/twelfppr/index.md

 in need of some final touchups and some documentation, `twelfppr` is already somewhat useful.
 You can check out the code on the [Github page](https://github.com/Athas/twelfppr).

+As far as I know, `twelfppr` should be able to handle the full Twelf language.